 The most common causes of serious and fatal injuries in agriculture involve farm vehicles and machinery.
 To comply with legislation, you should carry out daily checks to make sure the machinery you are about to use, or allow someone else to use, is safe and working correctly.

 Ensures compliance with HSWA, PUWER, Road Traffic Act, LOLER, & HSE regulations and best practice.
 A tag should be attached either at the entry point to the cab, or by the ignition box to help provide an immediate reminder to the operator before starting up the vehicle.
-The check book provides 25 individual checklists which are used to carry out a pre-use inspection with the findings placed inside the tag for all to see (a duplicate NCR copy is retained in the book for management records).
+The tractor inspection check book provides 25 individual tractor inspection checklists which are used to carry out a pre-use inspection with the findings placed inside the tag for all to see (a duplicate NCR copy is retained in the book for management records).